-One of the best tips on how to deal with rehoming a dog is to write him a letter.
-Tell him how much you love him, how sorry you are, and why you did it.
+One of the best tips on how to deal with rehoming a dog is to write him or her a letter.
+Tell your dog how much you love him or her, how sorry you are, and why you did it.
 Weep.
 Put your head on the paper and bawl like a little kid.
 Tell your dog exactly how you feel.

 Read through the comments below – you’ll find several letters written by dog guardians who had to give their dogs away.
 You can write your letter here in the comments section, or in your own journal.